 FBI arrests Mississippi man for assaulting officers during Jan.
 6 Capitol riot

-JACKSON, Miss.
+WALLS, Miss.
 (WLBT) - Federal agents arrested a Mississippi man for assaulting officers during the January 6 Capitol riot.

 Michael Leon Brock, 54, of Walls, is charged with federal offenses that include assaulting, resisting or impeding certain officers and obstruction of law enforcement during civil disorder, among other charges.